Spanish Bodegones of the 17th Century

 In Quince, Cabbage, Melon, and Cucumber by Toledan painter Juan Sánchez Cotán, a quince and a head of cabbage hang from threads apparently attached to the upper frame of a window, meanwhile a melon and a cucumber lay on the parapet.
 The composition is austere, with a black background and no more supporting elements than a window frame and two threads.
 And yet, in its compositional simplicity, this painting is deeply expressive.

 All figures are painted with naturalism and great attention to detail in shape, color, and texture (see, for example, the thick leaves of the cabbage and the soft pink flesh of the sliced melon).
-Through this, and by means of light and shadows, the painter creates an illusion.
+Through this, and using light and shadows, the painter creates an illusion.
 From the point of view of the spectator, it looks as if the cucumber and the slice of melon are within reach.
 This optical effect is called trompe l’oeil (literally meaning “deceive the eye”).
 It was popular among 17th-century artists, particularly in the Netherlands.

 Two salient characteristics of many 17th-century Spanish bodegones are the naturalistic depiction of fruits and vegetables and the use of light to create the illusion of reality.
 Juan Fernández, known for his nickname of labrador (farmer) due to his fondness for country life, was a painter specializing in the depiction of fruits.
 He was active in Madrid in the first half of the 17th century and had a particular interest in grapes, a subject which inevitably evokes the story of the painter Zeuxis written by Pliny the Elder.
 According to the Roman author’s account, Zeuxis painted grapes so life-like that birds flew down and tried to eat them.
 During the period of the Iberian Union (1580-1640), grapes were a common subject in Spanish painting, often depicted alongside alive or dead birds.

 As we see in the two paintings below, Juan Fernández painted grapes with great meticulousness, indicating their state of ripeness and differentiating the varieties to which each bunch belonged.
 Through the contrast of light and shadows, he modeled the volume of grapes and created the illusion that some of them were juicier than others.
-His attention to detail bears resemblance to northern European painting.
-And his command of the chiaroscuro technique (light and dark contrasting) reminds of Caravaggism, which may have been taught to him by Crescenzi, a Roman nobleman who arrived in Spain in 1617 and became an influential figure of artistic taste in the Spanish court.
+His attention to detail bears a resemblance to northern European painting.
+His command of the chiaroscuro technique (light and dark contrasting) reminds of Caravaggism, which may have been taught to him by Crescenzi, a Roman nobleman who arrived in Spain in 1617 and became an influential figure of artistic taste in the Spanish court.
 Examples of Juan Fernandez’s work appear in the Spanish, English, and French royal collections.

 The subject of pottery was also widely explored.
 We find many examples of local and international ceramics in Spanish bodegones.
 In Still Life with Artichokes and a Talavera Vase of Flowers, Antonio Ponce (c.
 1608- c.
 1667) depicts a bouquet of flowers of multiple colors and textures placed inside a vase of Talavera pottery.
 Artichokes and leafy branches of apples and pears lay at the sides of the vase.
 The scene is completed by two butterflies flying around the flowers.
 The vase is very carefully painted, showing the effect of light slightly falling on its decorated surface.

 In addition to its unique beauty, the ceramic produced in the city of Talavera de la Reina has a deep historical and cultural value for the Hispanic world.
 King Philip II ordered its use in the decoration of the Royal Site of San Lorenzo de El Escorial.
-And the artisanal techniques of its production were transmitted to Mexico during the process of expansion of the Spanish Empire.
-In 2019, UNESCO recognized the process of making Talavera pottery as Intangible Cultural Heritage of Mexico and Spain.
+The artisanal techniques of its production were transmitted to Mexico during the process of expansion of the Spanish Empire.
+In 2019, UNESCO recognized the process of making Talavera pottery as an Intangible Cultural Heritage of Mexico and Spain.

 Valencian painter Tomás Hiepes (or Yepes) (1610-1674) was a specialist in still lifes.
-Two of his works, Delft Fruit Bowl and two Vases of Flowers and Still Life with Ceramic, have some elements in common; for example, both of them depict a large bowl of Delft ceramic filled with apples, pears and plums.
+Two of his works, Delft Fruit Bowl and Two Vases of Flowers and Still Life with Ceramic, have some elements in common; for example, both of them depict a large bowl of Delft ceramic filled with apples, pears, and plums.
 The first one stands out for the symmetry of the composition.
 The bowl is flanked by two sumptuously decorated vases of equal size and motifs, both of them filled with aromatic orange blossoms which are typical of spring.
 In the second one, the bowl appears against a landscape background, which makes the composition of this bodegón very peculiar.
 The inclusion of landscapes in the bodegones is a sign of influence from Neapolitan painting.
 More examples of this in Hiepes’ oeuvre are found in the private collection of the BBVA bank.

 In the 17th century, the Dutch city of Delft was known among travelers for the artisanal production of a type of ceramic that imitated blue-and-white Chinese porcelain.
 Delft ceramic also appears in Dutch Golden Age painting.
 Some examples are the tiles in Vermeer’s The Milkmaid and Lady Standing at a Virginal.
 Delft ceramic, also known as Delft Blue, continues to be produced in the city according to traditional methods.